top of page

 with her small rescue dog

-This is where pets come in.
-In a study of a group of college students, those who engaged with pets for just 10 minutes exhibited a notable reduction in their cortisol levels, showcasing the immediate physiological benefits of pet companionship.
-Despite the benefits of remote work schedules for employees, many people report increased levels of anxiety and feelings of burnout and isolation.
-Having a pet at home with you (or in the office) has been shown to reduce stress and increase employee satisfaction.[viii]
+Interactions with animals have been clearly tied to helping us cope with stressors.
+In a study of a group of college students, those who engaged with animals for just 10 minutes experienced a notable reduction in their cortisol levels, showcasing the immediate physiological benefits of pet companionship.
+Having a pet at home with you (or in the office) has also been shown to reduce stress and increase employee satisfaction at work.[viii]

 --Dr. Beth Frates, Massachusetts General Hospital

 Interactions with pets can also help families manage Alzheimer’s disease and dementia.
-One study showed that a group of long-term care facility residents who got to spend time with a therapy dog every day exhibited a decrease in distress and agitation and an increase in awareness and communication skills during activities.
-One study of elderly patients with Alzheimer’s Disease found that after the introduction of an aquarium into the facility, residents began eating more and gaining weight, improving their mood and overall quality of life.
-Animal-assisted therapy has also been found to carry over to caregivers – significantly improving their own levels of distress and anxiety. [xiii]
+One study showed that a group of long-term care facility residents who spent time with a therapy dog every day exhibited a decrease in distress and agitation and an increase in awareness and communication skills during activities.
+A study of elderly patients with Alzheimer’s Disease found that after the introduction of an aquarium into the facility, residents began eating more and gaining weight, improving their moods and overall quality of life.
+The benefits of animal-assisted therapy have also been found to carry over to caregivers – significantly improving their own levels of distress and anxiety. [xiii]

-Indeed, the cost of veterinary care has skyrocketed – increasing by more than 60 percent in the past decade, outpacing inflation.[xiv]
-A surgery that might have cost $2,000 for a dog 25 years ago now costs upwards of $10,000.
-This is in part due to medical and technological advances, but other trends like corporate buyouts of individual vet clinics and consolidation of pricing are the real driving force behind the exponential increases.
+Unfortunately, the cost of pet ownership can prevent families from realizing these wide ranging health benefits.
+The cost of veterinary care has increased by more than 60 percent in the past decade.[xiv]
+An orthopedic procedure for a dog that cost $2,000 15 years ago now costs upwards of $10,000.
+While these increases are partly due to medical and technological advances, nationwide trends like corporate buyouts of individual vet clinics and consolidation of pricing are the real driving force behind the exponential price increases.

 little girl snuggling up to her gray tabby cat

-From last November through January, Gallup and PetSmart Charities spoke with 2,500 pet owners across the U.S. They found that 52% of pet owners skipped needed veterinary care in the last year.
+From November through January 2024, Gallup and PetSmart Charities spoke with 2,500 pet owners across the U.S. They found that 52% of pet owners reported they had skipped needed veterinary care in the last year due to cost.
 That includes 37% of owners who visited a vet but declined recommended treatment.
 Other studies found that number to be closer to 45%.[xv]

 Palmer & Riley is a non-profit, women-led animal care and advocacy organization committed to providing a compassionate, affordable care experience for pets and “their people.”